Through the eyes of

 Helen Wright Magistrate

-A Bailie was originally the name for a member of the council who was also a magistrate and sat on the bench to dispense justice.
+A Bailie was originally the title given to a member of the council who was also a magistrate and sat on the bench to dispense justice.
+It was also the title used for magistrates in the earlier Burghs in Scotland.

 After 2001, members of the council were no longer permitted to be magistrates after changes were made to structure of the courts system in Scotland.
 Whilst chair of the magistrates association in Scotland, Helen was a member of Lord Cullen's committee that reviewed the court system in Scotland.
 Changes introduced stopped the long-standing practice of each local authority operating local courts.
 As well as possible benefits in centralising the system, an argument was also made that there was a possible conflict of interest where members of the council also sat as magistrates and for local councils to run courts.

-This photo shows Magistrate Helen Wright preparing for a day on the bench at Dundee District Court.
+The photo shows Magistrate Helen Wright preparing for a day on the bench at Dundee District Court.
 Helen also helped to train new magistrates.
+Helen's full story will give many insights into the working of the justice system, the courts and the prison service.